 What about starting your visit with a walk along the harbourfront?

 Have a drink or a bite to eat with live jazz music on the charming pedestrian street of Victoria Row.
 In the evening, its ambiance is magical and a seafood meal, served by candlelight under large umbrellas, is highly recommended!

 After dark, you will have the chance to take in Charlottetown's vibrant arts scene.
 A number of pubs offer a lively maritime atmosphere, complete with traditional Celtic music acts.

 Treat yourselves to a relaxing day in the Cavendish sector of Prince Edward Island National Park.
 You can relax on one of the beautiful beaches or admire the panoramic coastal views as you stroll along the Homestead Trail.

-Be sure to take the Gulf Shore Parkway along the Gulf of St. Lawrence and the edge of the national park: with its red sandstone cliffs, white sandy beaches, dunescapes and farmland vistas, the landscapes are simply stunning.
+Be sure to take the Green Gables Shore drive along the Gulf of St. Lawrence and the edge of the national park: with its red sandstone cliffs, white sandy beaches, dunescapes and farmland vistas, the landscapes are simply stunning.

 Return to Charlottetown at the end of the day.

 Next you head for New Brunswick, where you pay a visit to Shediac, a charming corner of paradise by the sea.